labxscut/UGES/Final_Manuscript.md

 robust and effective solution for clinical applications such as liquid biopsy.

-## C. methylation has the main effect in defining subtypes {#c.-methylation-has-the-main-effect-in-defining-subtypes .list-paragraph}
+## C. methylation has the main effect in defining subtypes

 We studied the relative importance of each DNA feature based on UGES-defined intrinsic subtypes.
 Biologically, genetic and epigenetic